Fox-Design-Agency/react-stylux/README.md

 * Massive credit for the animations to Daniel Eden - animate.css - http://daneden.me/animate

 ## Changelog
+**0.3.9**
+* small change to images for testing
+* removed flex: 1 from certain holders that were cutting off blocks

 **0.3.7**
 * Updated Carousels 2-4
 * Updated All Images in an attempt to fix bug